moebiussurfing/ofxColorManager/README.md

 * **Extract** the dominant colors **from images**.
 * **Gradient** designer with an extra picked color.
 * **Kit Presets Browser**:
-  * Receive from all engines and save.
+  * Receive the palette and save preset from then engines.
   * Name, delete or duplicate presets from your kit.
   * Preview all your kit on a scrollable panel.